space307/pure-index/website/src/content/docs/how-to/collect-package-usage.md

 ---

 :::tip
-You can collect usage from your and external packages — for example, an [effector](https://effector.dev).
+You can collect usage from your and external packages — for example, an <a href="https://effector.dev" target="_blank">effector</a>.

 ```sh
 pure-index --collect-usages effector